 Expertise: Health care

-Prior to joining American Progress, Spiro worked on health care reform at both the federal and state levels.
-He served as deputy staff director for health policy for the U.S. Senate Committee on Health, Education, Labor, and Pensions under Sen. Edward M. Kennedy (D-MA) and Sen. Tom Harkin (D-IA).
-At the committee, Spiro was a member of the team that drafted the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
-He has also served in other senior roles in the Senate, as senior policy advisor for Sen. Jack Reed (D-RI), and for the Senate Special Committee on Aging.
-In addition to his Senate service, Spiro served as health policy director for the Rhode Island Healthcare Reform Commission, where he coordinated implementation of health reform and led the stakeholder-consultation process for the Rhode Island Health Benefits Exchange.
+Prior to joining American Progress, Spiro worked on health policy and economic policy in the U.S. Senate.
+He served as deputy staff director for health policy for the U.S. Senate Committee on Health, Education, Labor and Pensions under Sen. Edward M. Kennedy (D-MA) and Sen. Tom Harkin (D-IA).
+In that role, Spiro was a member of the team that drafted the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
+As a policy analyst for the Senate Special Committee on Aging and the Joint Economic Committee, Spiro analyzed and developed policies on pensions, Social Security, and tax and budget issues.

 Spiro received his B.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University and his J.D. from the University of Virginia School of Law.